xbenxspire/movie-info-service/README.md

 If you encounter any issues:
 1. Check the service is running (`python service.py`)
-2. Verify your OMDB API key is set correctly
+2. Verify your OMDB API key is set correctly in the `.env` file
 3. Contact me via Teams:
    - Available: 7 PM - 11 PM PST weekdays
    - Response time: Within 24-48 hours